THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 Fault 1: THE LIMITS TO GROWTH

-The most serious fault in our society is the commitment to an affluent- industrial-consumer lifestyle and to seeking constant and limitless growth in output.
-Our way of life is grossly unsustainable.
-Our levels of production and consumption are far too high to be kept up for very long and could never be extended to all people.
+The most serious fault in our society is the commitment to an affluent-industrial-consumer lifestyle and to seeking constant and limitless economic growth.
+Our way of life is grossly unsustainable because our levels of production and consumption are far too high to be kept up for very long and could never be extended to all people.
 As a result we are rapidly depleting resources and damaging the environment.
 Following are some of the reasons for this claim that we have far exceeded the “limits to growth”.
-(For a more detailed case see TSW: The Limits to Growth.)

 These have been some of the main limits to growth arguments which lead to the conclusion that there is no possibility of all people rising to the living standards we take for granted today in rich countries like Australia.
 The most important point is the magnitude of the overshoot.
-(See http://thesimplerway.info/DegrowthHowMuch.html for the detailed case.)
 Most people have no idea of how far beyond sustainable levels of consumption we are, and how big the reductions will have to be.
-We are probably around at least 7 times over the per capita consumption rates that would be sustainable for all.
-The only sensible option is to far simpler and less resource-expensive lifestyles and systems.
+We are probably at least 6 times over the per capita consumption rates that would be sustainable for all, with no sign of slowing econonic growth rate, let alone of degrowth.
+The only sensible option is to eventually shift to far simpler and less resource-expensive lifestyles and systems.

 What about population?

-This means there are too many people on earth trying to live too affluently.
+Obviously there are too many people on earth trying to live too affluently.
 But population growth is not as worrying as growth in consumption.
-It will probably cease around 10 billion, but it is taken for granted that production and consumption can and should go on increasing for ever.
+It will probably cease around of before 10 billion, but it is taken for granted that production and consumption can and should go on increasing for ever.

 Now add the absurdly impossible implications of economic growth.